 Welcome, this site contains a somewhat disjointed approach to the problem of the interpretation of quantum mechanics.
 It is a continuation of earlier versions, started the late 1990's as an outlet for curiosity as to the relationship between Albert Einstein's Special Theory of Relativity, and the dynamics of Quantum Mechanics (QM).

-My most recent efforts involve working through William Duane's 1923 hypothesis for X-Ray diffraction by crystals.
-Duane showed how Einstein's work on the photoelectric effect provides a model for photon momentum that can be applied to the diffraction of X-rays by crystals.
-Duane's approach allows the problem to be treated as a discrete particle scattering problem and differs from conventional explanations that rely on particles behaving as both classical waves and classical particles.
+Duane showed how Einstein's work on the photoelectric effect provides a model for quantised exchange of momentum that can be applied to the diffraction of X-rays by crystals.
+This model allows the problem to be treated as a discrete particle scattering problem and provides a marked difference from conventional explanations that rely on particles behaving as if their interactions incorporate behaviours similar to classical waves.
+In contrast, Daune was able to derive the same scattering relationships that were derived by Bragg's wave model, "based on quantum ideas without reference to interference laws." (www.pcontent/9/5/15nas.org/8).

-While it is well known that classical wave mechanics can be successfully applied to calculate interference patterns that match observed particle scattering patterns, Duane's simple model calls into question the subsequent assumption that classical wave interference is actually taking place.
-This then leads us to question the whole idea that we can safely assume that the job of quantum interpretation is to explain how the behaviour of discrete particles and events could be linked to diffuse and continuous waves.
+While it is well known that classical wave mechanics can be successfully applied to calculate interference patterns that match the observed particle scattering patterns, Duane's scattering model also produces the same results, calling into question the soundness of the conventional assumption that classical wave interference has to be incorporated into explanations of quantum mechanics.

-Duane's work shows how scattering by crystals and gratings (including the notorious 'double slit') can be straightforwardly modelled by treating the reactions of the scattering object as being constrained to a quantized set of possible reactions while the incident particles are treated as a localised entities that obey the rules of energy and momentum conservation.
+Duane's work shows how scattering by crystals and gratings (with Breit, including the notorious 'double slit') can be straightforwardly modelled by treating the reactions of the scattering object as being constrained to a quantized set of possible reactions while the incident particles are treated as a localised entities that obey the rules of energy and momentum conservation.

 By employing standard quantum theory to calculate the possible reactions of an extended object, Duane's approach looks to provide a better fit to the mathematical formalism of contemporary quantum mechanics than the tortuous rationalisations of wave-particle duality, where the incident particle is thought to mysteriously 'explore' the scattering object as a classical wave.